ddd-crew/core-domain-charts/README.md

 # Core Domain Charts

-Core Domain Charts help you to visualise the strategic importance of each sub-domain or business capability in your software architecture allowing you to make business model-aligned architectural decisions.
+Core Domain Charts help you to visualise the strategic importance of each (sub)domain or business capability in your software architecture allowing you to make business model-aligned architectural decisions.

 [Core Domains](https://www.youtube.com/watch?v=PBRluTD5oHo) are the parts of your domain where the expected [ROI](https://www.investopedia.com/terms/r/returnoninvestment.asp) is greatest, and deserve the highest focus.